NayanDZ/Nmap/README.md

 ## 2. Active Reconnaissance
-Active reconnaissance, on the other hand, cannot be achieved so discreetly.
-It requires direct engagement with the target.
-Think of it like you check the locks on the doors and windows, among other potential entry points.
+Active reconnaissance requires direct engagement with the target.

 Connecting to one of the company servers such as HTTP, FTP, and SMTP.
-Calling the company in an attempt to get information (social engineering).
-Entering company premises pretending to be a repairman.

-we discuss using simple tools to gather information about the network, system, and services
+ing simple tools to gather information about the network, system, and services

 - Ping: This was used to check network connectivity /  checking whether the remote system is online ping google.com || ping -c 10 google.com || ping -n google.com